thxndoc/Module_1_CS20240168_WFO2407_GroupD_Thando-Cibi_JSL01/README.md

 2. The startsWith() method which checks if a string starts with a specified string.

+## Challenges I faced
+While working on this project, I encountered some challenges with implementing the exact syntax pattern.
+My research pointed towards using regular expressions as a recommended solution.
+However, I found regex to be complex and was not comfortable using a solution I would not be able to explain and with the time constraints, I opted for an alternative validation method that I could explain during an assessment.
+I'm committed to revisiting regex in the future, deepening my understanding, and refining the project further.
+This iterative process aligns well with my continuous learning and improvement goals.

 ## [JSL01] Submission: Syntax-Engine Interaction Challenge

 You will: